lucasmodrich/lucasmodrich.github.io/_posts/2008-04-19-in-and-around-santiago.md

 So after a couple of long days we are pretty buggered, and hoping to get a good night sleep.
 Both of us have struggled a little with jet lag - sudden burst of being awake at 1am, 4am, etc...
 Trying to force ourselves into a regular sleep pattern, but its hard.

 So what does tomorrow bring.
-We are hoping to go to a local mass at one of the many anchient churches.
+We are hoping to go to a local mass at one of the many ancient churches.
 Mass in spanish should be different, and the atmosphere of the old churches is something to experience.

 Oh... by the way, I have added a few more photos to the Santiago picture album - enjoy, we are :)